PrathamBhanushali30/python_gujrati_ocr/README.md

 The server processes the image and sends back the extracted text

 ### 🖥️ On your PC:
+First install all the required libraries by executing the given command

+`pip install -r requirements.txt`

-Run the provided Python server script
+Now run the provided Python server script

 *main.exe*